shaghaf7/Shrinkr/README.md

 - [Node.js](https://nodejs.org/en/)
-- [PostgreSQL](https://www.postgresql.org/)(you can use neondb if you want to host it for free) -You can get Your fee database inistance from the Neondb database
+- [PostgreSQL](https://www.postgresql.org/)(you can use neondb if you want to host it for free) -You can get Your free database from the Neondb database
 ### Setting up the project

 1. Clone the repository